 Fees Annex Wealth Management charges for its services

-Annex charge a maximum fee of 1.50% of assets under management for its wealth management services, though the average fee that clients pay is typically around 1.00%.
+Annex charges a maximum fee of 1.50% of assets under management for its wealth management services, though the average fee that clients pay is typically around 1%.
 Clients are billed quarterly, and fees are generally deducted directly from clients’ investment accounts.
+The firm’s online Ignite service carries a 1% fee.

 For its consulting services, the firm charges either an asset-based fee, an hourly rate or a flat fee.
 The flat fee for these services starts at $1,000 but can be higher, depending on the types of services provided.
 Clients who want the firm’s continued monitoring or management beyond the scope of the initial consulting services will need to pay an additional fee.